r-dbi/odbc/README.md

-make tests # builds the unit tests make test # runs the unit tests make check # builds and then runs unit tests make install # installs nanodbc.h and shared library
+make tests # builds the unit tests make test # runs the unit tests make check # builds and then runs unit tests make examples # builds all the example programs make install # installs nanodbc.h and shared library
 ```